 - Sharing the associated business risks with other parties, e.g. insurers or suppliers

 For those risks where the option a) above is chosen, proper controls must be selected.
-Fortunately, ISO 27002 provides us with a very good catalog of control objectives and controls for the treatment of risks as well as good guidance on how to implement the controls.
+Fortunately, ISO 27002 provides us with a very good catalog of controls for the treatment of risks as well as good guidance on how to implement the controls.
 In addition to the risk analysis, numerous other sources may come into play when you select controls.
 Other sources may be:

 - Industry-specific regulatory requirements